 ISLE OF RAASAY

-Raasay While We Wait single malt scotch Whisky 46 % abv, natural colour, non - chill filtered.
+Raasay While We Wait Single Malt Scotch Whisky 46 % abv, natural colour, non – chill

 We achived this blending two expressions from one distillery, one peated, one unpeated.

 The whisky then finished in French oak, Tuscan wine casks from three vineyards that